DiegoCiccia/dgraph/README.md

 # dgraph
-A Stata Package for t-test graphs
+A Stata package for t-test graphs

 This package generates a stacked coefficient plot for two-tailed t-tests.
 It is very useful to showcase, through a very simple line of code, a graphical representation of covariates imbalance between groups.